 Success requires effective decision making, so don't forget leading indicators.
 For example, your income to date, compared to budget is easy to measure, but you can't change it.
 Whereas, your projected income pipeline and donor recruitment are leading indicators.
 These are much harder to predict, but enable you to look forward and take action to change the outcome.
 Income is critical, so here's a CEF resource on how to do that well.

-Rather than informing decision making, reports that avoid issues or are over-optimistic about forecasts undermine it.
-Ensure that reporting is objective and, where assumptions or estimates are made, these must be underpinned by objective analysis and facts to support them.
+Rather than informing decision making, reports that avoid issues or are over-optimistic about fundraising, or other, forecasts undermine it.
+Ensure that reporting is objective and, where assumptions or estimates are made, these must be underpinned by reasonable assumptions and facts to support this.
 If it sounds to good to be true, it usually is.
 Ask for the presenter to explain his or her rationale for key figures and assumptions and, if a known problem suddenly disappears from reports, ask for an update.

 Always use plain English, and avoid jargon and acronyms, unless these will be understood by all.
 If someone doesn’t have the technical skills, or has communication challenges, explain the paper to him/her in advance, or have an experienced individual sit with him/her to help.
 There's some good advice here.